-Turbidity is the measure of the clarity of water.
-As a member of the Partnership for Safe Drinking Water, our goal is to maintain turbidity levels below 0.1 NTU.
-This was achieved throughout 2016.
+Turbidity is the measure of the ciarity of water, 100% of turbidity samples were below 0.1 NTU.
+As a member of the Partnership for Sale Drinking Water, our goal is to maintain turbidity levels below 0.1 NTU.
+This was achieved throughout 2017.